How to check your breasts – everything you need to know

 Look at the shape and appearance of your breasts and nipples in the mirror with your arms by your side.
 Raise your arms above your head and have another look..
 Feel all of your breasts and nipples, from the collarbone to below the bra-line, and under the armpit too.

-Once you’re up close and personal with your ‘breast friends’, you’ll be better equipped to recognise any changes.
+Once you get to know your breasts, you’ll be better equipped to recognise any changes.

 A good tip to keep in mind is to check your breasts at the same time every month.